polylang/fse-classic/README.md

 If you are not a developer, we recommend to [download Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) from WordPress directory.

-**Todo** Change the link if we change the name of the plugin before publishing on WordPress directory.

 ## [What this plugin is for](#fse-classic)

 Currently this plugin adds the legacy widgets block in any kind of block editor, more specifically the Site Editor (FSE) introduced in WordPress 5.9.